Favorite Cartoons

 A.D."
 An old, wrinkled Fudd

-Television."
-Instead of a rifle, he has a "Buck Rogers
+Instead of a rifle, he has a "Buck Rogers Lightning–Quick Rabbit

-Lightning–Quick Rabbit Killer."
-An old, bearded Bugs Bunny pops up,
+Killer."
+An old, bearded Bugs Bunny pops up, asking, "What's up,

-chases baby Bugs; they take a nap and resume the chase.
-Bugs hides behind a
+head.
+Elmer chases baby Bugs; they take a nap and resume the chase.
+Bugs hides

-tree.
+behind a tree.
 As Elmer sneaks around it, the bunny razzes him with a tuba.
-Elmer pulls

-out his baby carriage racer, but Bugs, pretending to be a traffic cop, pulls
+Elmer pulls out his baby carriage racer, but Bugs, pretending to be a traffic

-him over.
-When little Elmer gets wise, Bugs shouts in his
+cop, pulls him over.
+When little Elmer gets wise, Bugs shouts in his face,

-Back to the future, the old Bugs starts to dig his own grave.
-He bids his
+the future, the old Bugs starts to dig his own grave.
+He bids his friend

 Methuselah!" as he shovels dirt over his old foe).
 Buried alive, Elmer is